|15+ Yrs Experience|

 Our Aim is to Make Stem Cells Therapy Affordable, Accessible, and Effective

-Stem cell treatment for osteoarthritis in Mexico is a new ray of hope for people for whom conventional therapy has not been successful.
+For osteoarthritis, Stem cell treatment in Mexico is a new ray of hope for people for whom conventional therapy has not been successful.
 We also provide stem cell therapy for rheumatoid arthritis and other forms of arthritis.

 Medical Tourism Corporation has teamed up with GIOSTAR in Mexico for making this unconventional therapy more accessible to the North Americans.
 The latter is a stem cell therapy and research institute founded by Dr. Anand Srivastava, a globally-recognized luminary in the field.